 We believe that the content should be the main focus, so we should work to reduce all unnecessary distractions.

-The Mind site has been built to be responsive, so the pages render well on a variety of devices and screen sizes.
-This doesn't always work smoothly however, so sometimes the content and layouts need to be tweaked in order to work as intended.
-This is done using media queries and breakpoints.
+Our site has been built to be responsive, so the pages display well on a variety of devices and screen sizes.

 To keep things simple we target four common groups: